 Step Four: What To Do If You Are Still Dissatisfied?

-We hope that we have been able to respond to the issues raised in your complaint in an appropriate way.
-The Trust is keen to learn from the way in which it manages complaints to try and develop and improve services.
+We hope to be able to respond to the issues raised in your complaint in an appropriate way.
+The Trust is keen to learn from the way in which it manages complaints and concerns to try and develop and improve services.

-If you are unhappy about our full response, or feel that we have not answered the points that you have raised, you should in the first instance refer them to the Trust, so that all appropriate attempts can be made to finally resolve them locally.
+If you remain unhappy following the Trust’s investigation and response, or feel that we have not answered the points that you have raised, we would ask you to contact the Customer Relations Department in the first instance so that all appropriate attempts can be made to resolve your further issues.

 You can write to the Ombudsman at: